The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 New services

-Services that open after 8 August 2024 can set an initial service fee.
+New services that open after 8 August 2024 can set an initial service fee.
 The fee growth cap will then apply to this fee.
+For a service that has had a change of ownership after 8 August 2024, refer to transferring or acquiring a service.

 Examples